Nando-Freitas/URI-Online-Challenges/README.md

-# URI-Online-Challenges
+# URI Online Challenges
-This repo is dedicated to resolve uri online challenges in Javascript
+This repo is dedicated to resolve uri online challenges using <b>Javascript</b>